adityatanwar800/Pixelvide-assessment/README.md

 TO RUN THE PROGRAM
---Required Python3, Django
+--Required Python3, Django.
-   python manage.py runserver <---- Execute this command in your Editor's terminal.
+-->  python manage.py runserver <---- Execute this command in your Editor's terminal.